pulp/pulp_installer/docs/pulplift.md

 Source boxes, such as `pulp3-source-centos7` can be used to do an install of pulp with developer tools & helper scripts/aliases for developers.

-The example [configuration](#Configuration) requires that the `pulpcore` git repo directory and plugin git repo directories (e.g. `pulp_file`) exist in folders, under the same parent folder as `pulplift`, so they can be mounted on the box.
+The example [configuration](#Configuration) requires that the `pulpcore` git repo directory and plugin git repo directories (e.g. `pulp_file`) exist in folders, under the same parent folder as `pulp_installer`, as they will be mounted on the box.

 If using libvirt, the [vagrant-sshfs](https://github.com/dustymabe/vagrant-sshfs#install-plugin) plugin must be installed to mount.